Kampicoza/Kampicoza.github.io/docs/policies/insurance.md

 the amount claimed is fair and reasonable.
 [Kampi.co.za](https://kampi.co.za){:target="_blank"} will act as a mediator between the owner and renter in the event of a dispute.

+## Disputed Claims

+In the event of a claim, Kampi.co.za may take up to three (3) weeks to mediate the claim if it is disputed by either party.
+During this period, Kampi.co.za may require additional information or documentation from both parties to ensure a fair and just resolution.
+Kampi.co.za reserves the right to deny any claim if the necessary information or documentation is not provided.

 ## Dirty Return of Camper

 If the camper is returned in an excessively dirty state, which requires